stuycs-gh-classrooms/9001_gpt-the-chat-masters/README.md

 write the identity_matrix function

+#### Prompt 13

+update the parser to handle the cases when commands are given and the arguments are given on the next line

+#### Prompt 14

+that is not correct, the function should process and complete each command, using arguments from the next line if needed, rather than just returning a list of commands

 ## Task 3: The Final Program
 Include the final program created by ChatGPT in this repository in a folder called __1-program__.